 The common collective trust fund is a public investment vehicle valued using the NAV provided by the administrator of the fund.
 The NAV is used as a practical expedient to estimate fair value of the common collective trust fund.
 This practical expedient would not be used if it is determined to be probable that the fund will sell the investment for an amount different from the reported NAV.
 Participant transactions (purchases and sales) may occur daily.
-If the Plan initiates a full redemption of the collective trust, the issuer reserves the right to require 12 months' notification in order to ensure that securities liquidations will be carried out in an orderly business manner.
+If the Plan initiates a full redemption of the common collective trust fund, the issuer reserves the right to require 12 months' notification in order to ensure that securities liquidations will be carried out in an orderly business manner.
+As of December 31, 2017, the Company no longer has any investments in a common collective trust fund.